Low Caffeine Teas That Won't Disrupt Sleep

 Decaffeinated green tea

 Green tea has the highest concentration of antioxidants on this list.
-However, it also contains a moderate amount of caffeine, about half as much as black tea.
+However, it also contains a moderate amount of caffeine—about half as much as black tea.
 Decaffeinated green tea has most of the incredible health benefits of regular green tea, including better blood flow, metabolism, and immune system function, with less caffeine to keep you awake.

-How to make your favorite teas sleep-friendly?
+How do you make your favorite teas sleep-friendly?

 Also, you can steep your tea for a shorter time if you like it more robust.
 You can also sweeten your tea with a bit of sugar or honey to make it more palatable.